amlozano/twitter-stream-metrics/README.md

 - `name`: Defines the name of the metric.
 That name will be translated to a measurement in InfluxDB, needed to query for the data later on in Grafana.

 - `groupBy`: Defines a grouping in the metric.
-It corresponds with a tag in InfluxDB, that means you could group by or filter by it in the defined query in Grafana.
+It is an array of paths, each one corresponds with a tag in InfluxDB, that means you could group by or filter by it in the defined query in Grafana.

 - `ifHasNot`: Defines a filter in the message.
 If the json message contains the field, the filter passes.